Leonardo Da Vinci Experience: Exhibition Highlights, Tickets, and Hours

 Can I buy tickets at the venue?

-Yes, tickets the experience are available at the venue’s ticket office.
+Yes, tickets for the Da Vinci Experience are available at the venue’s ticket office.
 However, the popular timeslots and exhibitions may sell out due to high demand, so getting them online in advance is better.

 Do we need to print online tickets?